 x in the Test plug-in is a variable.
-In ManuScript a variable can be any sequence of letters, digits or (underscore), as long as it doesn't start with a digit.
+In ManuScript a variable can be any sequence of letters, digits or (underscore), as long as it does not start with a digit.

-A variable can contain an integer (whole number), a floating point number, a string (text) or an object (e.g. a note) - more about objects in a moment.
-Unlike most languages, in ManuScript a variable can contain any type of data - you don't have to declare what type you want.
+A variable can contain an integer (whole number), a floating point number, a string (text) or an object (such as a note)-more about objects in a moment.
+Unlike most languages, in ManuScript a variable can contain any type of data-you do not have to declare what type you want.
 Thus you can store a number in a variable, then store some text instead, then an object.

 Try this: